evanharmon1/neighbor-share-legacy/README.md

 * Spring Boot Maill for dynamic email message generation and sending
 * AWS S3 API for storing user's item images
 * Maven for dependency management and build automation

+## Deployment

+* Ubuntu 18.04 on a Digital Ocean VM
+* LAMP stack with NGINX reverse proxy and phpMyAdmin